airpair/realtime-angularjs-pubsub-messaging-using-pubnub1/post.md

 Once these are all set, you're good to start coding!

-## Step 2: Set Up Your HTML Layout and Dynamic Content
+###3.2 Step 2: Set Up Your HTML Layout and Dynamic Content

 Let's get the HTML set up:
 ```html
 <div class="container" ng-app="PubNubAngularApp" ng-controller="ChatCtrl">
 ```
 AngularJS needs to be able to find your app.
-To make that happen, we add an 'ng-app' attribute to the div element we want to Angular-ize.
+To make that happen, we need to add an 'ng-app' attribute to the div element we want to Angular-ize.
 In addition, we need to specify an AngularJS controller function that takes care of binding all the logic we need.
 If you look in the script tag at the end of the page, you'll see where we set up the ChatCtrl function.
 ```html
 <h4>Online Users</h4>
 <ul>